 In this section, users can find tables and appendices of historical data about women in Congress, including: women in Congress by Congress; committee leaders; party leadership positions; women of color in Congress; and women who have marriage and familial connections in Congress.

-View an array of historical artifacts from the House Collection related to the history of women in Congress.
-Items include political campaign buttons, historic images, gallery passes, collectable cards, and magazine covers.
+View artifacts from the House Collection related to the history of women in Congress, from portraits to political campaign buttons.

 Use the interactive map to compile information on the representation of women in Congress, such as the number of women who served from a particular state or region and when they served.